Disaster Manual: Section 9 - Insurance Issues

 Q. 9-32 I’ve received a check from my company for damages to my home.
 It is going to cost more to repair than the amount received.
 Did they pay me enough for damages?

 If you have replacement cost coverage, your claim may be paid in two stages.
-Your first claim check may be for the ACV of the damaged property.
+Your first claim check may be for the actual cash value (ACV) of the damaged property.
 ACV is determined by taking the replacement cost for the covered loss and deducting for depreciation (loss in value due to aging of item).
 Once the damaged property is repaired or replaced, you are entitled to receive the depreciation that was previously withheld in your first check, up to the replacement cost of the damaged property, and not to exceed the actual amount spent or the total amount of insurance on the dwelling.

 Generally, to receive the difference between ACV and replacement cost, the policy contract requires that the repair or replacement be completed within a specific period of time, usually 180 to 365 days from the date of loss.
 Policies may also provide an option for the insured to extend that time frame if requested in writing as outlined in the actual policy.
 It is important to check your policy and/or contact your agent regarding the specific requirements of your policy.
-RCV claims can usually be filed up to 520 days.
+Replacement cost value (RCV) claims can usually be filed up to 520 days.

 If you are not underinsured, you should only be responsible for paying your deductible in most cases.
 If you believe your company is not offering an amount sufficient to repair/replace your damaged property, minus your deductible, you may want to request appraisal in accordance with the provisions in the policy.
 Ask your company to explain the basis for its payment and clarify if additional funds are forthcoming.
-Please note in Texas that hurricane deductible equal 2 percent of the home’s value.
+Please note in Texas that hurricane deductible equals 2 percent of the home’s value.

 Q. 9-33 Do checks from insurance companies have to be endorsed by both the insured and the mortgage company?
 Does the same procedure apply to mobile homes?